Needle-Free Nasal Flu Vaccine – Child Eligibility Check

 Children and adolescents who take aspirin or salicylate-containing medicines are generally advised not to receive live vaccines due to the association between aspirin use and a rare but serious condition called Reye’s syndrome, which can affect the brain and liver.

-For this reason, FluMist® is not suitable for children who are currently taking aspirin or salicylates.
+For this reason, this type of vaccine is not suitable for children who are currently taking aspirin or salicylates.

-Please do not proceed and seek advice from your GP or immunisation provider about alternative influenza vaccines, such as the injectable flu vaccine.
+Please do not proceed and seek advice from your GP or immunisation provider about alternative influenza vaccine options, such as the injectable flu vaccine.

-Parents and carers who would like more information can read the Australian Therapeutic Goods Administration (TGA) review below.
+Parents and carers who would like more information can refer to guidance from the Therapeutic Goods Administration on aspirin use and Reye’s syndrome.

 Aspirin and Live Vaccinations - TGA